 The Old City market

 The Old City market is a great little place to check out some local produce.
-The local market is very unique due to its variety of vendors and their produce.
+The local market is unique due to its variety of vendors and their produce.
 You can find almost everything there – aside from electronics.
-The market is a wonderful place to wonder around and eat some local dishes.
+The market is a wonderful place to wander around and eat some local dishes.

 Near the market, you can find the Turkish bathhouse, known as the Hammam.
 Hammam is one of Akko’s historic gems.
 Today, it acts as a museum that shows the lifestyle of past generations.
 You can take a virtual guide there, to learn the history and customs of the period.

 The old city is a very active, living, and breathing place.
 It has a colorful community of traders selling their goods as their ancestors have done for hundreds of years.
 As you walk up to the seafront, you begin to see a Marina with tons of small local boats being docked.

 From Akko, you can take boat rides on these vessels for a small fee.
 Many find the view of the wall from the water quite fascinating.

 If you want another view from the land, the easiest way will be to take a stroll along the seafront.

 As you walk, you will come across a famous spot where local kids are famously known to jump into the water to watch how fishermen catch their fish.
 At the end of the day, these fresh catches are most likely getting served by any of its restaurants.